HIPAA software category hub

 • Confirm the BAA covers the exact services, regions, support channels, and account structure used for PHI.

-• Check the vendor's current HIPAA eligible services list or covered-service documentation before implementation.
+• Check the vendor's current HIPAA eligible services list or covered-service documentation before implementation, especially for databases, logs, backups, and analytics.

 • Document customer responsibilities for encryption, identity, network controls, logging, backups, and incident response.